Do Not Be Fooled

 Your kidneys extract waste from your blood which forms urine.
 An overly acidic body is not only negatively affected by our thoughts and emotions, but also, you guessed it, your diet!

-Your body is always trying to maintain balance between acid-inducing foods such as meats, eggs, cheese and soda and alkaline forming foods such as fruit, vegetables and water.
+Your body is always trying to maintain balance between acid-inducing foods (such as meat, eggs, cheese and soda) and alkaline forming foods (such as fruit, vegetables and water).